Saeein

 "Saeein" (Urdu: سائیں, literal English translation: "Oh Lord") is a song by Pakistani sufi rock band Junoon.
 It is Junoon's eleventh single and the second from the 1996 studio album Inquilaab.
-The song is written by lead guitarist, Salman Ahmad and lyricist, Sabir Zafar.
+The song is written by lead guitarist Salman Ahmad and lyricist Sabir Zafar.
 Due to the song's popularity, it also featured on the band's fourth studio album Azadi released in 1997.
 "Saeein" is one of Junoon's most popular songs, and has been covered numerous times, most notably by Indian singer Harshdeep Kaur.
 The song marked Junoon's foray into what later became the sufi rock sound that the band is most popularly associated with.
-The song uses blending rock guitars and bluesy vocals with eastern elements like the use of tablas (traditional south Asian hand drums), raga-inspired melodies, traditional Pakistani folk music, and Eastern inspired poetry.
+The song blends rock guitars and bluesy vocals with eastern elements like the use of tablas (traditional south Asian hand drums), raga-inspired melodies, traditional Pakistani folk music, and Eastern-inspired poetry.

-"Saeein" was named at #3 in a list of Junoon's top 10 songs and at #9 among the top sufi rock songs list published by Gibson Guitar on their website.
+"Saeein" was ranked #3 in a list of Junoon's top 10 songs and #9 in the top sufi rock songs list published by Gibson Guitar on their website.

 In addition, the short version of the song featured on the band's fourth studio album, Azadi, released in 1997.
 The song has also featured in several other albums by the band like Kashmakash (1995) and Dewaar: The Best of Junoon (2004).